What Is The Difference Between Autosomal And X Linked Pedigree

 Autosomal inheritance is distinct from X-linked inheritance, which involves the passing down of genes from mothers to daughters and from fathers to sons in a predictable pattern.
 Autosomal inheritance is usually the cause of most genetic diseases and traits, as opposed to X-linked inheritance which is the cause of some genetic diseases and traits.
 The main difference between autosomal and X-linked pedigree is that the latter involves only one parent passing down the gene while the former involves both parents.

-ALSO READ: Relationship Between Literacy And Identity
+ALSO READ: Describe The Relationship Between Photosynthesis And Cellular Respiration

 Autosomal inheritance can be traced through a family’s medical records and is a useful tool for geneticists to better understand the genetics of a particular family.